RobTillaart/US500/README.md

 ### Breaking change 0.2.0

-0.2.0 fixes the read process, so 0.1.x is obsolete.
+0.2.0 fixes the read process, so all 0.1.x is obsolete.

 ### Breaking change 0.1.2